OPENDAP/opendap-website-angular/README.md

 ## Development Server

+1. If you haven't already, download and install [Node](https://nodejs.org/en/download/).

-1. Run `ng serve` for a dev server.
+1. Navigate to the project's root directory, and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 2. To run the backend server, run  `node server.js` in the root directory of the project.